-Blackboard will be down from 5:00 pm on May 7 through 11:59 pm on May 11 while we upgrade to Service Pack 13 for the start of the 2014 summer semester.
-This will be a fairly significant change from the current version.
-Log into https://bbtest.ohio.edu/ to preview the changes.
+Blackboard will be down from 5:00 pm on May 6 through 5:00 pm on May 8 while we upgrade to the October 2014 release for the start of the 2015 Summer semester.
+This version will not include any significant interface changes from the current version, though it includes a few improvements on the features.
+Log into https://bb-preview.ohio.edu/ to preview the changes.

-Blackboard makes some fundamental changes to several aspects of its interface for this version.
-A few are highlighted below:
+Blackboard made very few changes to its interface for this version.

-Starting this year, the days between the close of spring grade submission and the opening of summer semester will be reserved as an annual maintenance window.
-This will be when version upgrades will be applied.
+Starting last year, the days between the close of Spring grade submission and the opening of Summer semester are reserved as an annual maintenance window.
+This is when version upgrades are applied.
 Some years, those changes may be fairly minor.
 Other years, the changes may be more substantial.
 In all cases, we will follow this pattern: